votiakov/angular-actioncable/CONTRIBUTING.md

  - `gulp test-min` run tests on `/dist/angular-actioncable.min.js` files (must have {Chromium or Chrome} and Firefox installed locally)

 ## Publish

- - update the changelog with the new version; commit & push to master
+ - update the changelog with the new version
+ - `npm run release`
+ - if tests pass then commit changes & push to master
  - change the version in `bower.json` and `package.json` and `README.md` (5 occurrences) and push a commit named `bump version` to `master` branch
  - tag a new release with the new version in github (bower will use this)
  - fetch upstream